What are Stress Fractures?

 - Fibular stress fractures: another common stress fracture of the lower leg.
 The fibula bone is located on the outside of your lower leg and forms the outside of the ankle.

-- Calcaneal (heel) stress fractures: most commonly found in long distance runners and endurance athletes.
+- Calcaneal (heel) stress fractures: are most commonly found in long-distance runners and endurance athletes.

 - Metatarsal stress fractures: occur in the long, thin metatarsal bones of the front of the foot.
 Fractures often occur in the second and third metatarsal bones as they bear more relative force in activities like running.

-- Navicular stress fractures (fractures of a bone in the arch of your foot): often occurs with activities that involve explosive or lateral (side-to-side) movement.
+- Navicular stress fractures (fractures of a bone in the arch of your foot): often occur with activities that involve explosive or lateral (side-to-side) movement.